 The address 19 Bergasse is legendary.
 This was Freud’s house, a spot of cult interest for all those fascinated by the history of psychoanalysis.
 While the furniture is original, his famous couch was moved to London when he emigrated there in 1938, a year before his death.Freud’s house features a museum including special exhibitions, the Library of Psychoanalysis, and archives.

-Founder of the “philosophy of dialogue”, Martin Buber was born in Vienna in 1878.
+Founder of the “philosophy of dialogue”, militant, author, Martin Buber was born in Vienna in 1878.
 Although he spent his childhood in Galicia, he later returned to Vienna.
+Both perceived as an important figure in the history of zionism and in the reconciliation of cultures, Martin Buber left important writings.
+After moving to Israel, he pursued those goals.
 He died in Jerusalem in 1965.

 On Rembrandtstrasse sits the house where Joseph Roth lived.
 Born in Brody, Galicia, in 1894, Roth completed his studies in Lemberg (Lvov) and Vienna.